-"Automatic" Zoom is especially helpful when looking for structure or bottom detail.
-The "Automatic" Zoom keeps the bottom in view even in quickly changing terrain.
-"Manual" Zoom provides detailed information of any area from the surface to the bottom.
-In "Manual" Zoom, the Zoom range does not move as the terrain changes.
+Automatic Zoom is especially helpful when looking for structure or bottom detail.
+The Automatic Zoom keeps the bottom in view even in quickly changing terrain, but is most useful in flatter areas without considerable depth variation.
+Manual Zoom provides detailed information of any area from the surface to the bottom.
+In manual Zoom, the Zoom range does not move as the terrain changes.